MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/implementing-sirikit.md

 -----

 > [!IMPORTANT]
-> **NOTE:** The `AppIntentVocabulary.plist` will be registered with Siri on the test devices during development and it might take some time for Siri to incorporate the custom vocabulary.
+> The `AppIntentVocabulary.plist` will be registered with Siri on the test devices during development and it might take some time for Siri to incorporate the custom vocabulary.
 As a result, the tester will need to wait several minutes before attempting to test App Specific Vocabulary when it has been updated.

 For more information, please see our [App Specific Vocabulary Reference](~/ios/platform/sirikit/understanding-sirikit.md) and Apple's [Specifying Custom Vocabulary Reference](https://developer.apple.com/library/prerelease/content/documentation/Intents/Conceptual/SiriIntegrationGuide/SpecifyingCustomVocabulary.html#//apple_ref/doc/uid/TP40016875-CH6-SW1).